mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 build their own bases or Referees to prepare the headquarters of the people the characters will be interacting with.
-Hearing that a mercenary unit is big is one thing, but having a unit member give the Player Characters a guided tour of their seventy-square kilometre walled complex can make a huge difference in how they perceive that mercenary unit.
+Hearing that a mercenary unit is big is one thing, but having a unit member give the Player Characters a guided tour of their seventy-square kilometer walled complex can make a huge difference in how they perceive that mercenary unit.